Core Concepts

 is_imported(1) -- whether the key was imported (vs created via DKG)

-A dWallet can sign transactions on any blockchain – Bitcoin, Ethereum, Solana, etc. The curve and signature algorithm determine which chains are compatible.
+A dWallet can sign transactions on any blockchain – Bitcoin, Ethereum, Solana, etc. The curve and signature scheme determine which chains are compatible.

 Authority